tkalmi/kauppalista-react/README.md

 Run the app:

-  1. When running the app locally, simply use your MongoDB 'testiredux' and run it.
+  1. When running the app locally, simply use your MongoDB instance 'testiredux' and run it.
-  2. Run `npm run dev` to open the development environment -- includes Node-Inspector (Babel mode) and Nodemon for rapid development and debugging.
+  2. Run `npm run dev` to open the development environment -- includes babel-node and Nodemon for rapid development and debugging.
+  3. When building for production, use `npm run web` -- Procfile contains the necessary scripts for running the service in Heroku